deepaklearner/sample_cypher/Optimization/README.md

 suggest a efficient approach as i have milltions of rows of data.
 NOTE: In neo4j, in User node, all three will be present in property employeeNumber, aetnaresourceid or cvsresourceid

+4.2
+Improve my prompt:
+"""
+I have two pandas dataframes.
+One with columns: entitlementName, targetSystem and edwOwners (comma separated concatanated values, maximum 3 values.
+It can be the employeeNumber, aetnaresourceid or cvsnetworkid, which are properties of User node in neo4j.) coming from mysql db edw.

+Next i need to find owner_to_added and owner_to_remove in neo4j.
+Here, source of truth is data from mysql.

+Relationship in neo4j is: (e:Entitlement)-[:HAS_OWNER]->(u:User)

+suggest a efficient approach as i have milltions of rows of data.
+NOTE: In neo4j, in User node, all three will be present in property employeeNumber, aetnaresourceid or cvsresourceid

+My purpose is to: Update the relationship in Neo4j and also create a report for the entitlements which are found in neo4j, for them, the owners are inactive (by checking Active label in User node) and if they are missing in neo4j.

+Tell me which part i should i keep in neo4j and which logic in python to keep things scalable.
+As i have total 11 million Entitlement nodes in neo4j and in mysql around 500k records.

+I am processing in batch of 10000
+"""

+Here’s an improved and polished version of your prompt.
+I’ve restructured it for clarity, emphasized the data sources, constraints, and goals, and made the question precise for guidance on scalability and architecture.

+---
+4.3
+I have a User node in Neo4j, in which there are 3 properties: employeeNumber, cvsnetworkid and aetnaresourceid.
+Usually all three have some some values for every employee.
+But sometimes,  cvsnetworkid or aetnaresourceid might be missing.
+Also, we have Entitlement node.

+The relationship between User and Entitlement node is:
+ (e:Entitlement)-[:HAS_OWNER]->(u:User)
+ And we are also tracking previous owners like:
+ (e:Entitlement)-[:PREVIOUS]->(ei:EntitlementOwnerInfo)-[:HAS_ATTRIBUTE]->(u:User)

+There is a table in mysql edw database, in which we have entitlementName, targetSystem and owners (comma separated values).
+The owners can be employeeNumber,  cvsnetworkid or aetnaresourceid.

+Now, what i am thinking is:
+a.
+Read the data from mysql db using LIMIT and OFFSET in batches in a pandas dataframe.
+b.
+Using this data, entitlementName and targetSystem as key, read data in neo4j and find the owners.

+But I am confused, what should i get for owner from neo4j employeeNumber, aetnaresourceid or cvsnetworkid.
+EVen if got a list of all, how will find what need to be added in neo4j and removed from neo4j.
+I mean relationship between Entitlement and User node??

+Help me?